sahil1sk/First-Nodejs-app/README.txt

 // in express generator cookie parsor is comming with it for install it on express normally use given command npm install cookie-parser@1.4.3 --save

+// so here we are intall express session npm install express-session@1.15.6 --save
+// so here we are installing express file store for storing the info of the express sessions npm install session-file-store@1.2.0 --save